coinext/coin2fun/README.md

 # Thank you for your interest in Coin2Fun !

----

 ## How this project is started

->This project is developed by a few developers who have been in this blockhcain
->industry for years.
-We decided to make this to open source project, so that we
->could provide reliability to Coin2Fun users and most importantly, gain trust.
+This project is developed by a few developers who have been in this blockhcain industry for years.
+We decided to make this to open source project, so that we could provide reliability to Coin2Fun users and most importantly, gain trust.

 ## About Coin2Fun